The mental impact of ransomware attacks

 As a result, we now know that these attackers operate very much like businesses with hierarchical-type structures.
 We’re also quite familiar with the impact of these attacks on daily operations.

-While continuous learning is a big thumbs-up regarding prevention planning, we keep skipping an important step.
+While continuous learning is a big thumb-up regarding prevention planning, we keep skipping an important step.
 We’re so busy understanding the enemy and upgrading our weaponry that we forget about the soldiers involved in the cyber war.

 A survey of CEOs, CIOs, COOs, IT managers, and CERT members who’ve experienced ransomware attacks revealed adverse effects such as sleeping problems, unhealthy eating habits, increased alcohol consumption, and smoking.